jumiverse/jumiverse.github.io/about/meet-mia.md

 **Evening:**

 If we do not connect with friends or family, evenings are **JuMtime**!
-We try to **cook** together, talk the day through and plan our future.
+We try to **cook** together, talk the day through and **plan the future**.
-We draft ideas for small projects, such as beautifying our flat or organizing the next **vacation**.
+We draft ideas for small projects, such as beautifying our flat or organizing the next **trip**.
 And at the end of the day, often a good **movie** takes us into another reality until we fall asleep and dream about our future adventures.

 **Favourite Quotes:**
 > "In order to control myself I must first accept myself by going with and not against my nature.” ― Bruce Lee
+> "Once we focus, we can simplify."
+> "Prioritize for energy"
+> Don’t stay around where you’re not heard or not happy.
+Life goes by too quickly.
+Always plenty of opportunities out there."